-Most people who head to the Yucatan Peninsula are venturing to Cancun, but just north of Cancun are Tulum and Playa del Carmen, and to the north is Isla Holbox.
-You need to fly into Cancun to start your vacation at Playa.
-You can also fly into Cozumel and then ferry over to Playa del Carmen… but that’s extra time and a lot of extra money (most likely, flights aren’t cheap)
+Many people who head to the Yucatan Peninsula are venturing to Cancun, but just south of Cancun are Tulum and Playa del Carmen, and to the north is Isla Holbox.
+You need to fly into Cancun (CUN) to start your trip to Playa del Carmen.
+You can also fly into Cozumel and then ferry over to Playa del Carmen, but that’s extra time and a lot of extra money (most likely, flights aren’t cheap).

 Beyond the Beaches of Playa del Carmen

 Every destination is more than its beach.
 San Diego is missions and amazing food.
 The Oregon Coast is lighthouses and hiking.
-The Puget Sound is wine country mixed with small towns and nature… and Playa del Carmen is the beach with ruins and astounding nature.
+The Puget Sound is wine country mixed with small towns and nature… and a trip to Playa del Carmen is the beach with ruins and astounding nature.

 Akumal and sea turtles

-Until you’ve been swimming along and then realize that you’ve got a sea turtle stalker you haven’t lived.
-After a short drive to the south out of Playa del Carmen we came to Akumal, or Turtle Cove.
-It was beautiful on its own with wonderfully fine sand and perfect small reefs just off the shore, but then add the congregation of sea turtles and it becomes an unreal destination.
+Until you’ve been swimming along and then realized that you’ve got a sea turtle stalker following you, you haven’t lived.
+After a short drive to the south out of Playa del Carmen you arrive at Akumal, or Turtle Cove.
+It is beautiful on its own with wonderfully fine sand and perfect small reefs just off the shore, but then add the congregation of sea turtles and it becomes an unreal destination.
 Also, early in the day the beach itself isn’t that crowded.

-Tip: bring an underwater camera, such as a GoPro for some amazing pictures, but remember to just enjoy seeing these amazing creatures in person.
+Tip: always bring an underwater camera, such as an Underwater Nikon, for some amazing pictures, but remember also to just enjoy seeing these amazing creatures in person.
 Step back from your lens for a short time and stop snapping pics to be in the moment.

 Snorkeling in Cenotes Dos Ojos

 A cenote, if you’re unfamiliar, is a cave or sinkhole in the earth, with fresh water flowing through.
 The Cenotes Dos Ojos are two different ones that are equally beautiful.
-From tropical tree roots growing in pilars down to the water to bats flying over head while you swim around the stalactites and stalagmites in the water… It’s just an otherworldly experience and one not to be missed.
+From tropical tree roots growing in pillars down to the water, to bats flying over head while you swim around the stalactites and stalagmites in the water, it’s an otherworldly experience and not to be missed.
 Oh, and the water was so shockingly clear that looking down through it was like looking through a thin piece of glass.
 Fun fact: when you’re looking into water as clear as in the cenotes the depth is extremely deceiving and where it looks like it’s 10 feet deep, it’s probably 30 feet or more.
 Crazy.

-Note: this isn’t a great kid activity due to the underwater rock features, but every kid is different and if you check with a tour guide or the site managers at the Cenotes, they may allow kids of a certain age and swimming skill level.
+Note: this isn’t a super kid-friendly activity due to the underwater rock features, but every kid is different and if you check with a tour guide or the site managers at the cenotes, they may allow kids of a certain age and swimming skill level.

 A perfect beach day in Playa del Carmen

 You cannot, I repeat, cannot keep me from the beach.
-Finding our way to a beachfront, sand-floored restaurant (the Wah Wah), my group and I enjoyed your standard Mexican buffet… but with carnitas and more varieties of salsa than you can shake a stick at.
-Paired with margaritas (because Mexico), it was the perfect way to start a day at the beach.
+Finding our way to a beachfront, sand-floored restaurant (the Wah Wah), is the perfect way to enjoy your standard Mexican buffet.
+Carnitas and more varieties of salsa than you can shake a stick at, this is my personal favorite spot for beachfront dining.